What is the procedure for identifying the most suitable repository site?

 Seismic measurements in Stage 2

-In Stage 2, and in collaboration with the regions concerned, Nagra identified at least one siting area for the surface facility in each of the six siting regions.
+In Stage 2, and in collaboration with the regions concerned, Nagra identified at least one siting area for the surface infrastructure in each of the six siting regions.
 To investigate the underground of the potential siting regions, one of the investigation methods used involved seismic measurements.
 In line with the federal authority stipulations, Nagra then conducted a safety-based comparison of all regions.
 At the end of Stage 2, the Federal Council determined the remaining siting regions to be Jura Ost (Canton Aargau), Nördlich Lägern (Cantons Aargau and Zürich) and Zürich Nordost (Cantons Thurgau and Zürich) along with the corresponding siting areas for the surface facility.

 In-depth investigations in Stage 3, including deep boreholes